koushikkonwar/ML_projects/README.md

 # mean-shift-for-dominant-color-hex-code-
 An unsupervised learning algorithim 'Mean Shift' has been used to find the centroid of the largest cluster of an image and thus the centroid is the dominant color of the image.
-Two functions has been defined to find the cemntroid of the lasgest cluster and the other function to convert the dominant color in to the hex code.
+Two functions has been defined to find the centroid of the largest cluster and the other function to convert the dominant color in to the hex code.

 # environments